We are ready when you are.

 Small Groups, Great Guides and a Hygiene Manager

-We have made the maximum group size 8 guests for 2020 (normally 10-13), while maintaining our usual 2 guides and adding a full-time dedicated camp hygiene manager who will be responsible for enhanced cleaning protocols.
+We have made the maximum group size 8 guests (normally 10-13), while maintaining our usual 2 guides and adding a full-time dedicated camp hygiene manager who will be responsible for enhanced cleaning protocols.
 Groups of 4 or less people will have one guide and a hygiene manager as their team.

 Prepared & Trained Guides with 24/7 Support